Abu

 day of the great Hijrah.

-No doubt that Mus`ab was chosen for
+No doubt that Mus`ab was chosen for this task because of his

-this task because of his noble character, his fine manners
+noble character, his fine manners and his sharp intellect.

-and his sharp intellect.
-His knowledge of the Qur’an
+His knowledge of the Qur’an and his ability to recite

-also an important consideration.
+it beautifully and movingly was also an important consideration.

 He entered Madinah as a guest of Sa`d ibn Zurarah of the Khazraj